run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

 Deep learning workloads can be divided into two generic types:

 *   Interactive "build" sessions.
-With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter notebook, remote PyCharm or similar and accesses GPU resources directly.
+With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter notebook, remote PyCharm, or similar and accesses GPU resources directly.
 *   Unattended "training" sessions.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 During the execution, the customer can examine the results.

 With this Quickstart you will learn how to: